Blaisorblade/pdbp.github.io/index.md

  - in `PDBP,`
    - programs can have *many meanings* where
      - the meaning is language level (`object` implementation of a `trait`), or
-     - the meaning is library level (using a *natural transformation*, see below).
+     - the meaning is library level (using a *natural transformation).

+Natural transformations are explained later in this document.

 Consider, again, the `factorial` program below.